rogue707Dev/django-gdaps/README.md

 ### URLs

-To let your plugin define some URLs, you have to add some code to the global urls.py file:
+To let your plugin define some URLs that are automatically detected, you have to add some code to the global urls.py file:

 ```python
 from gdaps.pluginmanager import PluginManager